godaddy/tartufo/docs/source/CONTRIBUTING.md

 familiar with this tool, we highly recommend checking out [their docs][poetry docs] to get used to the basic usage.

 Now, setting up a development environment is super simple!
+Additional info if you run into trouble: [Poetry Environments]

 Step 1: [Install Poetry]
 Step 2: Run ``poetry install``
+Step 3: Optionally Run ``poetry shell``

 Done!